Professor Pam Nilan contributes a unique sociologist's viewpoint to the body of research on youth cultures in the Asia-Pacific region.

-As a youth sociologist, Professor Pam Nilan has devoted much of her academic career to studying young people and still finds them "infinitely interesting".
+As a youth sociologist with a passion for Indonesia, Professor Pam Nilan has devoted much of her academic career to studying young people both in Australia and abroad and still finds them "infinitely interesting".

 "I have always been intrigued by the transition from childhood to adulthood - that age where people are still childlike in their openness to new ideas but at the same time socially active and engaging with the world.
 It is a really interesting cusp that enables them to look backwards and forwards at the same time.
 I never tire of studying it."

-She recently completed a major two-year project funded by AusAID called Masculinities and Violence in Indonesia and India, which followed on from her previous Indonesia-based studies on adolescent culture and masculinities of young men.
-Nilan was a chief investigator on the Indonesian component of the study and project leader of the international team of researchers.
+She has also completed a major two-year project funded by AusAID called Masculinities and Violence in Indonesia and India, which followed on from her previous Indonesia-based studies on adolescent culture and masculinities of young men.
+Pam was a Chief Investigator on the Indonesian component of the study and project leader of the international team of researchers.